Sustainable Urban Planning

 Tough goals set by the environmental programme

-City of Malmö’s Environmental Programme, adopted in 2009, have four main goals:
+City of Malmö’s Environmental Programme, adopted in 2009 with a ten year focus was summarized in 2020.
+The program had four main goals:

 - Sweden’s most climate friendly city